DickinsonCollege/FarmData2/docker/sampleDB/README.md

 GET http://localhost/log.json?type=farm_seeding"
 ```

+Notes:
-The `log_category` attribute can be used to distinguish between logs for Direct Seedings and logs for Tray Seedings.
+- The `log_category` attribute can be used to distinguish between logs for Direct Seedings and logs for Tray Seedings.

 ### Planting Assets ###